ashleve/lightning-hydra-template/README.md

     - logger: null  # set logger here or use command line (e.g. `python train.py logger=wandb`)

-# path to original working directory (the directory that `train.py` was executed from in command line)
+# path to original working directory (that `train.py` was executed from in command line)
 # hydra hijacks working directory by changing it to the current log directory,
 # so it's useful to have path to original working directory as a special variable
 # read more here: https://hydra.cc/docs/next/tutorials/basic/running_your_app/working_directory